How to Operate a Floor Scrubber

-(1) Before you get started on your floor, it will benefit both you and your commercial floor scrubber to do what you can to remove debris and lose dirt.
-Removing excess debris and dirt will save time on the job, and wear and tear on the scrubber pad/vacuum system on the scrubber.
-This also reduces the risk of merely spreading the dirt around the floor or worse, grinding it into the floor surface and causing permanent damage.
+- Before starting, remove loose debris and dirt from the floor.
+This will save time on the job, and wear and tear on the scrubber’s pad/brush and vacuum system.
+This also reduces the risk of merely spreading the dirt around the floor or worse – grinding it into the floor surface and causing permanent damage.

-(2) Next, be sure to fill the machine’s intake tank with water and detergent to the manufacturer’s specifications.
+- Fill the machine’s solution tank (aka “intake tank”) with water and detergent to the manufacturer’s specifications.
 Your floor scrubber may not be designed to run “dry”, so don’t forget this step.

-(3) If possible, the most efficient path for your scrubbing should be to start in the corner furthest away from the door and work your way back to the door.
+- If possible, for maximum efficiency, start cleaning in the corner furthest away from the door and work your way back to the door.
 If you can do this, you will avoid covering a portion of the floor a second time just to leave the room.
-Obviously, you will want to point your scrubber in the direction of the intended motion of the machine.
-Some scrubbers are designed to move forwards, while some actually are designed to move backwards.
-Going in the opposite direction will completely negate the effectiveness of the machine.
-But, really, it should be obvious which direction the machine goes.

 Methodology of Cleaning with a Floor Scrubber